algorithmiaio/sample-apps/algo-dev-demo/digits-recognition/README.md

 This demo features:

 - Hosting models in the Algorithmia platform
-- Calling other algorithms as part of the inference pipeline, on this case for image preprocessing
+- Calling other algorithms as part of the inference pipeline, in this case for image preprocessing
-- Use of multiple query types, on this case: url and base64
+- Use of multiple query types, in this case: url and base64

 ## Prerequisites